 - Nobody offers a legal service for free.
-Therefore, beware of those who do offer you free services
+Therefore, beware of those who do offer you free legal services.

 - A reasonable price will have to be paid in order to hire the services of a reliable professional.
-They earn their reputation through years of experience in the market and do not offer any incentives or tempting offers to hire a client
+Professionals earn their reputation through years of experience in the market and do not offer any incentives or tempting offers to hire a client.

 - Similarly, be careful about giveaways.
-A fairly new firm tries to attract people by offering giveaways, but often the quality of service is crucial to the successful execution of property transaction.
+A fairly new firm tries to attract people by offering giveaways, but the quality of service is what is crucial to the successful execution of property transactions.

 Make sure you keep all these factors in mind when choosing a conveyancer as it will help you execute the transaction smoothly.